Trusted Portland Bus Accident Lawyers Ready To Serve You

 - School District – If your child was injured in a school bus accident, then the school district may be liable for your child’s injuries and your family’s financial losses.
 If the bus belonged to a private school, then the private school may be liable.

-- Bus or Vehicle Manufacturer – Perhaps driver negligence wasn’t to blame but rather a defective bus (or other vehicle) component.
+- Bus or Vehicle Manufacturer – Perhaps driver negligence wasn’t to blame but rather a defective bus (or other vehicles) component.
 If the accident was the result of a product defect, then the bus or vehicle manufacturer may be liable.

 - Maintenance or Repair Shop – Negligent repairs are often to blame for bus accidents as well.
 If the accident was caused by a faulty brake job or other negligent maintenance work, then the shop that performed the work could be responsible for your losses.